Gold Coast man catches car thief while naked - NZ Herald

 "Let me put pants on while I decide," he can be heard saying in the footage.

-Mr Rutherford let the teenager go after providing a stern lecture because he wanted to go back to sleep.
+Rutherford let the teenager go after providing a stern lecture because he wanted to go back to sleep.

 "I ended up letting him go, I don't know what people will think about that but I wanted to go back to sleep," he said.